The Drop Box Film

-Focus on the Family and Kindred Image are committed to equipping viewers with the tools they need to advocate for these precious children made in God’s image, whether through adoption, supporting an adoptive family, or raising awareness of the plight of orphans worldwide.
+Focus on the Family and Kindred Image are committed to equipping viewers with the tools they need to advocate for these precious children, whether through adoption, supporting an adoptive family, or raising awareness of the plight of orphans.

 Because in the end, building more “baby boxes” is not the answer.
-Rather, as followers of Christ, we must work toward a day when baby boxes are no longer necessary, a day when all human life is embraced for its inherent value and purpose.
+Rather, we must work toward a day when they are no longer necessary, when all human life is embraced for its inherent value and purpose.

 Pastor Lee would be the first to agree: “I always pray that there will be no more abandoned babies in this country and no more in our baby box.
-That’s all I want.”ii
+That’s all I want.”

 Focus on the Family & Kindred Image Team Up